Where to Stay in Sydney 2026: Best Neighbourhoods & Accommodation Guide

 Who should stay in the CBD?

-Things to know before you decide to stay in the CBD
+Things to know before booking in the CBD:

 Wynyard and Martin Place

-This is the northern end of the CBD, including the areas bordered by Bridge Street, Park Street, Macquarie, and Kent Street.
-Train stations servicing this area include Wynyard, Martin Place, and St James.
+This is the northern end of the CBD, roughly bordered by Bridge Street, Park Street, Kent Street and Macquarie Street.
+Train stations serving the area include Wynyard, Martin Place and St James, making this one of the best-connected parts of the city.

 Recommended Hotels near Wynyard and Martin Place